Perimenopause Rage: All the Anger!

 The issues that women tackle at midlife are challenging and can cause a woman to question herself, her choices, her identity, and her possible future.
-These are big and deeply rooted issues around energy levels, sexuality, attractiveness, mental acuity, ability to compete with younger colleagues, and perceived opinions of others.
+Experiencing sex after menopause as well as during are big and deeply rooted issues around energy levels, sexuality, attractiveness, mental acuity, ability to compete with younger colleagues, and perceived opinions of others.

 Midlife can also resurface unresolved issues from other aspects of your life – issues with family, relationships, career, and friendships – that keep your vulnerabilities alive and ready to pounce.

 Know this: You can reclaim control!
 Take the time to face and deal with any underlying issues and resolve them, because when a difficult situation catches you off-guard and triggers your emotions, your hormonal “party” can light your fuse in an instant.
 Whether you snuff it out or blow up is (mostly) up to you.